yash276/mlTemplate/README.md

 Please keep in mind there are lot of things that are still need to done and testing needs to be done on a lot of use cases.
 But unfortunately my time to this project is limited.
 So a lot time the code might break or crash or give unwanted results.
 I would appreciate is you can raise an [Issue](https://github.com/yash276/mlTemplate/issues) for the same.

 ### Also I am currently looking for Collaborators to work on this together.
 So if anyone interested DM me.
-### If you like the Repo I would appreciate if you could leave a Star :)d
+### If you like the Repo I would appreciate if you could leave a Star :)